What Is All Mountain Snowboarding? Find Out Right Now!

 For example, here’s a few boards I was asked to review.

-• Swallow tail
+• A Swallow tail

 • Setback bindings

-• Huge wide nose
+• A Huge wide nose

-On the right is an all mountain snowboard.
+On the right is an all-mountain snowboard.

 This would really struggle to keep up with the Surfer in deep powder.

-This is because of the:
+This is due to the:

 • Twin shape (same forwards and backwards)